Variables¶

 You may have a JavaScript variable defined in the user Functions file (*.user.js

-// Piece from MyTest1.user.js
+// Snippet from User.js

 var globalVar = "Value";

-Then in the RVL you may declare globalVar
+Then, in RVL, you can declare globalVar

 as global and access it (read or assign values).
 Declaring a variable as global is simple: